michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 43. But the days will come to thee when thine enemies shall encompass thee and straiten thee on every side,

-44. and they shall overthrow thee, and thy children within thee, and not leave in thee one stone upon another,A stone upon stone. because thou knewest not the time of thy visitation.
+44. and they shall overthrow thee, and thy children within thee, and not leave in thee one stone upon another,

 45. And as he went into the temple, he began to cast out those who bought in it and sold,